neomatrix369/nlp_profiler/README.md

 ## Notebooks

-_After succesful installtion of library, RESTART Jupyter kernels or Google Colab runtimes for the changes to take effect._
+_After succesful installation of library, RESTART Jupyter kernels or Google Colab runtimes for the changes to take effect._

 ### Jupyter